Infostrux-Solutions/terraform-snowflake-rbac/README.md

 # terraform-snowflake-rbac
 Quickly deploy Snowflake RBAC resources using a simple configuration model.

+This module assumes the resources specified have been created in Snowflake by other means (e.g. through the Snowflake UI, using DDL commands or another Terraform project).
+In other words, no resources are created using this module, rather they are associated using their respective `snowflake_*_grant` Terraform resource blocks.

 ## TODO

 - [x] Add `CREATE SCHEMA` permission to database roles
-- [ ] Add all relevant read/write permissions to database grants
+- [x] Add all relevant read/write permissions to database grants
-- [ ] Add all relevant read/write permissions to schema grants
+- [x] Add all relevant read/write permissions to schema grants
-- [ ] Add default warehouse for users
-- [ ] Add ingest warehouse
+- [x] Add ingest warehouse
-- [ ] Allow different permissions per environment
+- [x] Allow different permissions per environment
 - [ ] Add a CI pipeline
 - [ ] Convert this to a proper module and update the README's usage section